jwoehr/qisjob/README.md

                         basename including path (if any) for figure output, default='figout', backend name, figure type, and
-                        timestamp will be appended --qasm                Print qasm file to stdout before running job --qc QC               Indicate circuit name of python-coded QuantumCircuit --status              Print status of chosen --backend to stdout (default all backends) of --api_provider (default IBMQ) and
+                        timestamp will be appended --qasm                Print qasm file to stdout after running job --qc QC               Indicate circuit name of python-coded QuantumCircuit --status              Print status of chosen --backend to stdout (default all backends) of --api_provider (default IBMQ) and